 - Pilates Mat

-Living with head and neck cancer can make it harder for you to get the nutrition you need.
-The challenges you face will depend on the type of cancer you had.
-They also depend on the kind of treatment you received.
+It may be hard for you to get the nutrition you need after you have finished treatment.
+The challenges you face will depend on the type of cancer you had and the kind of treatment you received.

 We recommend that you meet with a dietitian.
 He or she can work with you to make sure that you are getting the nutrition you need.
 To schedule an appointment with an outpatient dietitian, call 212-639-7071.

 If you are concerned about your alcohol use, we can help you.
-Contact the Counseling Center at 646-888-0100.Back to top
+Contact the Counseling Center at 646-888-0200.Back to top

 Getting Emotional Support

-Feelings of anxiety or depression are common among patients with head and neck cancer.
+Feelings of sadness, fear, anger, anxiety, or depression are common among head and neck cancer survivors.
 These feelings can start at the time of diagnosis.
-During your treatment, MSKCC has many professionals who can help you cope.
+MSK has many professionals who can help you cope.
 They include social workers, psychiatrists, chaplains, and patient-to-patient volunteers.

-You may not notice feelings of anxiety until your treatment is finished, when you expect to resume your life.
-Many patients are also afraid that their cancer will return.
+You may notice feelings of anxiety now that your treatment is finished.
+Many people are also afraid that their cancer will return.
 These feelings can be overwhelming and difficult to explain to those not affected by cancer.

 Emotional support is key to your recovery process.
-Talk to your doctor or nurse if you think you are having feelings of anxiety or depression.
+Talk to your healthcare provider if you think you are having these feelings.
 They can help you find the emotional support you need to get through this time.

 Below, you will find some helpful resources for emotional support.